filby89/body-face-emotion-recognition/README.md

 ### Preparation
 * Download the [BRED dataset](https://zenodo.org/record/3233060) and extract it inside the project.
+* Create a directory "saved_scores" to save the outputs in numpy format.

 ### Training

 Train a model using only the skeleton (SEP):